 Scrum team name ideas

 If you’re doing agile software development with Scrum, you’ll need a name for your team.
 But what should the team be called and how should you choose your Scrum team name?
-This article will answer those questions for you.
-So you won’t be stuck for any Scrum team name ideas.
+This article will answer those questions for you and provide some Scrum naming conventions.
+So you won’t be stuck for any agile team name ideas.
 Let’s get to it!

 Why do you need a Scrum team name?